fzellini/tcx-annotator/README.md

 tcx-annotator
 =============

-A script to overlay video with gps data
+A command line utility to overlay video with gps data

 Given a video of a bike ride and telemetry data as tcx file, the script combines the two in a video that contains the original video with telemetry data overlay